Kerollmops/canonical-raft/README.md

 # canonical-raft

-The, not released yet, simplest Rust library to replicate anything over the network
+The, not released yet, simplest Rust library to replicate anything over the network.

 ## Current Limitations